Is it safe to travel to Mexico? Your helpful health and safety guide

 Step 4: Secure your devices

-If your smartphone is stolen, use Activation Lock or Find my iPhone (Apple) or Find My Device (Android) to remotely secure your device and linked accounts.
+If your smartphone is stolen, use Activation Lock or Find My iPhone (Apple) or Find My Device (Android) to remotely secure your device and linked accounts.

 Step 5: Call your travel insurance company